 Screenplay.
 98 pages.
 2020.

-With agricultural roots in India, this story draws on the background of my parents and grandparents and the path they took working the fields when they first immigrated to California's Central Valley.
+With agricultural roots in rural India, this story draws on the history of my parents and grandparents and the path they took of working the fields of California's Central Valley upon their arrival to the United States.

-I also want to shine a light on Sikhism — while it is the fifth largest religion in the world, it has not garnered much public awareness in western media or film.
-I hope to show the strengths of the religion, as well as certain prejudices that the diaspora has failed to shed in its assimilation to the New World (racism, the caste system, gender inequality).
+The screenplay also shines a light on Sikhism, which despite being the fifth largest religion in the world, has not garnered much in the way of public awareness in western media or film.
+The story highlights both the strengths and traditions of the religion, as well as certain prejudices that the diaspora has failed to shed in its assimilation stateside (the caste system, racism, gender inequality).

-While my family's story may seem foreign and look and sound different compared to other American (or Asian American) immigrant stories, the narratives boil down to a common language shared by all — of love and heartache, birth and death, and of overcoming adversity and adopting a new motherland — America is defined by the richness (and struggles) of its immigrant experience.
+While my family's story may seem foreign compared to other American (or Asian American) immigrant stories, the narratives boil down to a universal language shared by all — of love and heartache, birth and death, overcoming adversity, and both adopting and adapting to a new motherland — America is defined by the richness (and struggles) of its immigrant experience.